regu0005/swift-global-explorer/README.md

 ## About the Project

-**Countries Information Explore** is an iOS application developed in Swift that integrates with the Countries Data API to provide users with a wealth of information about different countries.
+**Global Explorer** is an iOS application developed in Swift that integrates with the Countries Data API to provide users with a wealth of information about different countries.
 Users can explore population statistics, capital locations, and a variety of other details.
 Although the image gallery is currently under construction, the app already provides a rich user experience.

 ### Key Features